 Now, I help companies and remote solopreneurs using my same playbooks.

 In fact, after publishing App Savvy with O'Reilly, I set out to write,

 The world wasn't ready for Digital Nomad in 2011.

-But it is ready for The Remote Solopreneur in 2022.
+But it is ready for The Remote Solopreneur now.

 (By the way, a Digital Nomad is not necessarily a Remote Solopreneur!)